Shopify/hydrogen-v1/docs/framework/server-props.md

 ## How server props work

-Server `props` are simply the props passed to your root server component route.
-Hydrogen provides a `useServerProps()` hook with a `setServerProps()` helper function, which allows you to re-render the server component with new `props`.
+Server `props` are props that are passed to your root server component route.
+Hydrogen provides a [`useServerProps`](/api/hydrogen/hooks/global/useserverprops) hook with a `setServerProps` helper function, which allows you to re-render the server component with new `props`.
 This is useful to paginate within collections, switch product variants, or do anything that requires new data from the server.

 For example, you can take geo-location co-ordinates and set them as server `props` to provide a new hydrated experience for the current location: